Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 </div>

 {: .center-text }
-Check if the polled key is pressed and set the corresponding flag in the array
+Check if the polled key is pressed and set the corresponding flag in the array.

 <br>